 - Switch over MX records.

 - Create and run GPO to delete the registry key.

 - Within your MSPComplete portal, activate the DeploymentPro module for your users and set the Schedule Cutover date to a date/time after the GPO has been run.

-If migrating to Office 365, the Outlook Web Access portal can be used by users until the GPO has been run and DeploymentPro has configured their Outlook profiles.
+If migrating to Microsoft 365, the Outlook Web Access portal can be used by users until the GPO has been run and DeploymentPro has configured their Outlook profiles.
 The URL for the Outlook Web Access portal is portal.office365.com

 When migrating from one version of Exchange to another, it is not possible to have AutoDiscover in place for two environments at once.
-There are a couple of scenarios for bypassing the Source AutoDiscover in order to successfully configure a new Outlook profile for Office 365.
+There are a couple of scenarios for bypassing the Source AutoDiscover in order to successfully configure a new Outlook profile for Microsoft 365.

-If migrating from On-Premises Exchange to Office 365, and the computers are joined to the domain, Outlook will try to automatically configure the profile using SCP lookup (settings from Active Directory).
+If migrating from On-Premises Exchange to Microsoft 365, and the computers are joined to the domain, Outlook will try to automatically configure the profile using SCP lookup (settings from Active Directory).
 Then it will query internal DNS, then look to External DNS settings.
 The new profile will configure successfully, but it will automatically connect to the Source Exchange environment.